 When a disaster hits, people spring into action.
-As with Hurricane Katrina in New Orleans or the tsunami in Japan, efforts to help victims of last week’s Hurricane Sandy began almost immediately.
+As with Hurricane Katrina in New Orleans or the tsunami in Japan, efforts to help victims of this weekend’s Hurricane Harvey began almost immediately.

-Among those you might not have thought of: Malware.
+Among scams you might not immediately think of: Malware.
 Hackers can hide malware in fake news stories or phony videos to steal your personal information or compromise your computer.
 Avoid video/photo links that promise “shocking disaster video,” especially if you’re prompted to download additional software to view them.

-And if you’re looking for a way to lend a hand, check out NY1.com.
-It has a list of ways to help, with addresses for reputable charitable organizations, donation drop-off sites, and volunteer opportunities.
+And if you’re looking for a way to lend a hand, check out this Huffington Post list of ways to help, with addresses for reputable charitable organizations, food banks, and volunteer opportunities.